bizztreat/keboola-app-rfm-segmentation/MANUAL.md

 This app compute the RFM segmentation of provided transactional data

 ## Configuration
-Application expect exactly one input CSV file with transactions data
+Input: Application expect exactly one input CSV file with transactions data

-Application first output CSV file will be used for results of segmentation When the option of computing business potential is selected the app expect the second output CSV file where this potential will be stored
+Output: Application use defaults buckets and therefore the results will be stored in file results.csv and when the option of computing business potential is selected also in bussiness_potential.csv

 ### Parameters